 Treatment: Antibiotics to treat a bacterial infection (if one is present), dietary changes which can assist in dissolving any remaining stones, increasing water consumption which helps to dilute the urine.
 If necessary, surgical removal of the stones.

 Inflammation or infection of the bladder, cystitis causes typical symptoms such as straining to urinate, crying in the litter tray, blood in the urine, urinating outside the litter tray.

 A UTI is a relatively common disorder characterised by an infection anywhere along the urinary tract.
-It is seen most commonly in middle-aged to senior cats and females are at greater risk of developing an infection due to their shorter urethra along with cats who hold on to their urine for too long (due to dirty litter trays, holding on due to rain outdoors etc).
+It is seen most commonly in middle-aged to senior cats.
+Females are at greater risk of developing an infection due to their shorter urethra along with cats who hold on to their urine for too long (due to dirty litter trays, holding on due to rain outdoors etc).
 Typical symptoms include frequent trips to the litter tray without passing much urine, licking the genital area, blood in the urine, crying.

 Infection of the uterus in intact female cats.
 It can be open, allowing pus to drain out, or closed, in which the pus remains trapped in the uterus.
 Accompanying symptoms may include anorexia, fever, lethargy.
-Pyometra is a life-threatening condition and should be seen by a veterinarian urgently.
-Treatment includes removal of the infected uterus and antibiotics.
+Pyometra is a life-threatening condition reqires immediate medical treatment.

 The anal glands are located on either side of the anus and contain a foul-smelling substance which is excreted when your cat defecates.
 From time to time the anal glands may become blocked and/or infected.